DRAGON QUEST III – SQUARE ENIX

 Great old school RPG, the mobile version is pretty easy compared to a lot of JRPGs but the gameplay is still fun.
 Also the Hero from Dragon Quest 3 will appear as a playable character in Super Smash Bros.
 Ultimate.

 Tribute to the old one, great controls and gives you that childhood fun, but the games difficulty was extremely reduced due to auto save and quick save, it is also reduced by personalitys and by your party auto fighting mode, your casters will cast the perfect spells and will change what they do based on what happens before their turn in the round, and having the bag, where you can store 99 herbs so you can heal after every battle without the cost of mana, take the golden claw for example, extremely hard to get in the original, all spells fizzle in the basement of the pyramid and you fight every other step, like 50 fights from the claw to the exit, quick save and 99 herbs = insta win, back in the day you could only bring what your guys were carrying and no saving until you got back….
-Excellent remake, but needs an original mode ( would be cool if it had an original graphics mode that you can toggle on and off too)
+Excellent remake, but needs an original mode ( would be cool if it had an original graphics mode that you can toggle on and off too).

 Quick save button is broken.
 Was working at first but now its not working.